Site icon CollegeRecon

 montgomery gi bill

-The first GI Bill, which was called the Servicemen’s Readjustment Act, started in June of 1944 to help ease the transition into civilian life for soldiers after the war.
-The Montgomery GI Bill was named after Mississippi Congressman G.V.
-“Sonny” Montgomery after Congress revamped the VEAP law in 1984.
-Since 1984 there have been changes such as the compensation amounts being raised.
+The first GI Bill, called the Servicemen’s Readjustment Act, started in June of 1944 to help ease the transition into civilian life for soldiers after the war.
+The Montgomery GI Bill was an upgraded version of the legislation.
+It was named after Mississippi Congressman G.V.
+“Sonny” Montgomery after Congress revamped the law.

 Montgomery Bill – Active Duty (MGIB-AD or Chapter 30)